 By deciding what’s included and what’s not, you can focus on the right platforms.
 Some of the activities to consider include:

-Digital Display (banner ads, online video, etc.) – Modern banner ads are non-intrusive and targeted, and video is emerging as the marketing wave of the future.
+Digital Display (banner ads, online video etc.) – Modern banner ads are non-intrusive and targeted, and video is emerging as the marketing wave of the future.

-By using analytics and advanced metrics, your digital marketing team can track where your target audience spends its time, how long they stay, and what typically causes them to leave.
-Of course, to gather this information it's also necessary to create a persona of your ideal customer, so you know what you are looking for.
+By using analytics (like GA4) and advanced metrics, your marketing team can track where your target audience spends its time, how long they stay, and what causes them to leave.
+To gather this information it's necessary to create a persona of your ideal customer, so you know what you are looking for.

 Digital marketing can be a fickle activity, and what works for one marketer may not always work for another.

-For those who don't know, remarketing or retargeting allows you to show ads to web surfers who have visited your site or clicked on one of your ads but didn't convert.
-They have already shown an interest, and now your ads will show up as they surf on other sites and platforms.
+For those who don't know, remarketing or retargeting allows you to show ads to users who have visited your site or clicked on one of your ads but didn't convert.
+They have already shown an interest, and now your ads will show up as they look at other sites and platforms.

-Your organization can optimize budget by giving prospects second and third chances to interact with your brand after their initial contact.
+Your organization can optimize your budget by giving prospects second and third chances to interact with your brand after their initial contact.
 And as with any PPC ad, you will only pay if the ad gets clicked on.

-Research about what other senior-level marketers in your industry are doing will help give you an idea of the best ways to optimize your digital marketing budget.
+Research what other senior-level marketers in your industry are doing will help give you an idea of the best ways to optimize your digital marketing budget.